Couplemate Caravan Electric Brakes and Magnets made Simple

 TIP: Having problems replacing magnets or brake shoes?
 Replace the whole electric backing plate for $93.67.
 Click the image on the right and buy.

-Wiring magnets in series and using undersize cable is the cause of the problem.
+Wiring magnets in series and using an undersize cable is the cause of the problem.

 Wiring electric magnets with cable size of 6mm for the single axle (2 magnets) and 5mm for tandem axles.
 (4 magnets)